ali-0x11/chaos-downloader/README.md

 # Feature

+- extract the new subdomains
-- dealing with chaos api with more filters
+- dealing with chaos api with more filters.
-- unzip folders after downloading
+- unzip folders after downloading.
-- colleting all domains in one file
+- colleting all domains in one file.
-- you can use httprobe or httpx after downloading
+- you can use httprobe or httpx after downloading.

 ## note:

-This tool works on Linux only
+- This tool works on Linux only.
+- The tool will not give you the new subdomains if you run it for the first time because the tool depend on the database to compare the subdomains.
+- The tool will run httprobe or httpx on new subdomains